Down Liberty Road

 Down Liberty Road is a 1956 American short film directed by Harold D. Schuster.
 The film is also known as Freedom Highway in the United States.
 It has an early performance by Tommy Kirk.

 Plot

+On a cross-country Greyhound bus, passengers give historically dubious summaries of major landmarks.
+Riders include a grieving father of a fallen soldier and C-list celebrities of the 1950s.